 However, if you are an expatriate, you usually require global medical coverage that moves with you and covers you locally, regionally and globally – especially back home.
-You may have a trailing spouse and child back home who you need to cover or a dependent attending university abroad – these people can’t be covered by a government plan.
+You may have a trailing spouse and child back home who you need to cover or a dependent attending university abroad – a government plan can’t cover these people.

 Access to Private Care?